cbteeple/pressure_controller_docs/docs/ros-driver/control-setup.md

 **IMPORTANT: Remember to copy the output PID gains into the `pid/values` field in all relevant config files:**

-_Based on some basic testing, we found that the values you come up with here are reasonably robust to changes in the load, so you will only need to re-tune these valuses if you have a substantially different pneumatic device._
+_Based on some basic testing, we found that the values you come up with here are reasonably robust to changes in the load, so you will only need to re-tune these values if you have a substantially different pneumatic device._